Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: DFN-based Graph Partitioning

-Define vertex weights on $w_v \in V_F$ by (\ref{eq:fracture_nodes}), the number of nodes in the mesh that reside on each fracture, and the edge weights in $E_F$ by (\ref{eq:intersection_nodes}), the number of nodes along the lines of intersections between fractures.
+Define vertex weights on $w_v \in V_F$ as the number of nodes in the mesh that reside on each fracture, and the edge weights in $E_F$ by as the number of nodes along the lines of intersections between fractures.
 Note that $F$ is the graph defined according to equations (\ref{eq:phi1}) and (\ref{eq:phi2}), the graph based on the topology of the DFN where each vertex corresponds to a fracture and edges indicate that fractures intersect.
 We retain information about the number of vertices that each coarse node in $V_F$ represents by using \eqref{eq:vertex_weight} and \eqref{eq:edge_weight}.
 The graph $F$ is a coarse version of the mesh-based graph but $|V_F| \lll |V_G|$ by several orders of magnitude.
-We can apply the standard multilevel GP method to $F$ and obtain $P$ for a {\emph k-way} partition.
-Conceptually, the proposed method defines the first level in the coarsening phase $\Pi: G_0 \rightarrow G_1 \equiv F $ and then a partition $P(F) $ is obtained using algorithm~\ref{alg:multilevel}.
-Once the partition $P(F)$ is obtained, we project the the partition onto $G$ using $\Pi^{-1}$.
+We can apply the standard multilevel graph-partitioning method to $F$ and obtain $P$ for a {\emph k-way} partition.
+Conceptually, the proposed method defines the first level in the coarsening phase $\Pi: G_0 \rightarrow G_1 \equiv F $ and then a partition $P(F) $ is obtained using Algorithm~\ref{alg:multilevel}.
+Once the partition $P(F)$ is obtained, we project the partition onto $G$ using $\Pi^{-1}$.
+Note that $\Pi$ is not injective, but we adopt this notation for consistency.
 In other words, if a fracture $f_i \in P_j$, then all nodes in the mesh on $f_i$, $f(v) = f_i$, are placed into $P_j$ of $G$.
+Note that the projection of a partition $P_F$ of the graph $F = (V_F, E_F)$ defined by equations (\ref{eq:phi1}) and (\ref{eq:phi2}) onto graph based on the mesh of the DFN $G=(V_G,E_G)$